emerald-geomodelling/downfile/README.md

  'fie': 'hello'}
  ```

-# How to add data formats
+# How to add data types / formats

 In setup.py in your own package add: